Code-Youth/ELTOC/Notes/Ex4-Randomize.md

 => Though this worked, I figured out the issue was I was trying to shuffle the row before the loop would run and fil it up.
 This came down to not understanding synchronous and asynchronous.

 # Issue 2: Getting undefined sometimes for my random sound in row 2
+**Solution**
+- Little mistake, in the array randomiser I used the first array and not the second one that had one item spliced out.
+So I would get 'undefined' because it would search for a 7th item sometimes when there wasn't one in there